Some of our information has moved to NT.GOV.AU

 Under the competency based training model in the NT, an apprentice or trainee is to be signed off once their employer and RTO deem them competent.
 The RTO is required to notify Australian Apprenticeships NT of the completion within 14 days to enable the Certificate of Completion to be issued from the authority.

-In the event of a dispute over the competence of an apprentice or trainee, the Department of Trade, Business and Innovation through Training NT (the department) will investigate this and may seek an independent assessment.
+In the event of a dispute over the competence of an apprentice or trainee, the Department of Trade, Business and Innovation through Workforce NT (the department) will investigate this and may seek an independent assessment.

 Who can apply?